-Due to Covid-19 Virus, UK is now under Lockdown.
-Kashaka.UK are still open for Orders and Online Kashaka Lessons.
-Please note that shipping will be limited to one or two times a week, so delivery times are likely to take longer than usual.
+During the current Covid-19 Virus pandemic, Kashaka.UK are still open for Orders and Online Kashaka Lessons.
+Please note that there are delays to international shipping – it is strongly recommended that you choose Tracked Shipping for international orders.
 Your patience and your custom are very appreciated at this difficult time.
+Thank you.

 Kashaka shakers originate from West Africa and are also known by many other names – Asalatua, Aslatua, Asalato, Cas Cas, Kass Kass, Kes Kes, Kosika, Patica, Thelevi & many more.

 Kashaka UK have developed Kashaka Pro – a very strong high quality Kashaka suitable for professional use & use in education, workshops etc.